-When you’re ready to hire your first employee, you need to apply for an Employer Identification Number (EIN) through the IRS.
+When you’re ready to hire your first employee, you need to apply for a Federal Employer Identification Number (FEIN, which is also referred to as an EIN) through the IRS.
 The EIN is a unique identification number for a business, much like a social security number is for an individual.
 This EIN will allow you to set up payroll.
 An EIN is available for sole proprietors, LLCs, estates, trusts, corporations, and non-profits.
 After you have your EIN, you will need to get workers’ compensation, state unemployment taxes, and disability insurance; and display workplace posters which are all required by the federal government.

 After you have an EIN and are properly insured, it’s time to set up your payroll schedule by deciding on pay frequency and pay dates.